 Let’s briefly talk about technology

 So, you’ve got the tooling nailed, what platforms are you going to build your products or solutions on?
 On premises, Amazon Web Services, Azure or even Google Cloud? with a hybrid approach being the new norm for most organisations with any legacy.
-Then you have to decide on automation and orchestration tooling (e.g. Puppet, Chef, Salt, Bamboo, Jenkins) to assist scrum teams in delivering quality software quickly, but that’s where a great Architect working with the teams can really add value by actually designing a solution based on requirements.
+Then you have to decide on automation and orchestration tooling (e.g. Puppet, Chef, Salt, Bamboo, Jenkins) to assist scrum teams in delivering quality software quickly, but that’s where a great Architect or awesome CIO working with the teams can really add value by actually designing a solution based on requirements.

 Just make sure you use the same core applications across all teams therefore collaborating between teams is a lot easier, such as Office 365 or G-Suite.
 Technology decisions must be made based on what problem is it solving rather than a technology solution looking for a problem.
 When a new core application is required then it is essential that stakeholders are fully involved throughout the process along with education and information sessions for all staff that are required to use it.
 IT Teams need to be flexible enough to support new applications, whether they are on premise or SaaS based.